grate-driver/grate/Assembler-syntax.md

 #### Constants

-The .constants code section defines the fragment uniform constants.
+The .constants code section defines the fragment program constants.
 The postfix of the constant register index defines the format of the float value and it's sub-location within the register value:
 - ".l" and ".h" the float is converted to fx10 and stored in low/high halves of the constant register respectively
 - no postfix - float is converted to fp20